|Course Name: Artificial Intelligence Methods for Social Good|

 - For students in the 12-unit section, the final report will get a full score if it is at the same level as accepted papers at AAAI-21 AI for Social Impact track (see evaluation criteria here) or NeurIPS 2019 Joint Workshop on AI for Social Good (see accepted workshop papers for track 1 here).

 - For students in the 9-unit section, the final report will get a full score if it is comparable in quality to the following sample reports: [Sample report 1][Sample report 2]

 - For all reports, students can use the AAAI format or choose a format with the approval of the instructor.

 Students will be assigned final letter grades according to the following table.

 - Late-work policy: All late submissions will be graded with a 0.7 discount.

 - Re-grade policy: To request a re-grade, the student needs to write an email to the instructor titled “Re-grade request from [Student’s Full Name]” within one week of receiving the graded assignment.

-- Mobile Devices: Mobile devices are allowed in class.
+- Mobile devices: Mobile devices are allowed in class.
 Cellphones should be in silent mode.
-Students who use tablet in upright position and laptops will be asked to sit in the back rows of the classroom.
+Students who use tablets in upright positions and laptops will be asked to sit in the back rows of the classroom.

 - Accommodations for students with disabilities: If you have a disability and require accommodations, please contact Catherine Getchell, Director of Disability Resources, 412-268-6121, firstname.lastname@example.org.
 If you have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with me as early in the semester as possible.
 I will work with you to ensure that accommodations are provided as appropriate.